emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 ## 4. Encourage playfulness

 When I used to plan and run workshops alone, I would make jokes to liven up the atmosphere.
-These often fell flat because it was "the Emily show".
-So I gave up and instead kept things serious.
-What a shame.
+These often fell flat so I gave up and kept things serious.
+What I didn't realise was that making workshops empowering is the key to having fun.

-These days, I make space for silliness in the creative process.
-Ciaran, for example, came up with a "Doomsday" prioritisation exercise.
-We imagined the whole team failed to come to work, in order to reveal the relative cost of "not doing" our work.
-I noticed the team similarly express themselves during this exercise - which made it a bonding experience, as well as productive.
+These days, I make space for silliness throughout the process.

+For example, Ciaran recently came up with a "Doomsday" prioritisation exercise.
+We imagined what would happen if the whole team failed to come to work.
+This was a brilliant way to consider the "cost of not doing" our existing work.
+The playful way Ciaran facilitated the exercise brought out playfulness in the rest of the team.
+This made it a bonding experience, as well as productive.

 ## 5. Delegate follow-up